 Our list of 12 incredible Zagreb restaurants

-Here is the list of our favorite Zagreb restaurants, some already established landmarks when it comes to eating out in Zagreb, while others are exciting upstarts everybody wants to try out.
+Here is the list of our favorite Zagreb restaurants, some are already established landmarks when it comes to eating out in Zagreb, while others are exciting upstarts everybody wants to try out.

 RougeMarin is one of our favorite restaurants in Zagreb.
 In fact, whenever we are in Zagreb, we end up eating in Rougemarin.
-Rougemarin is located in Folnegoviceva Street, not far from Zagreb's business district around Radnicka Cesta.
+Rougemarin is located on Folnegoviceva Street, not far from Zagreb's business district around Radnicka Cesta.
 This makes it a very popular lunch spot during the week.

 Housed in a former light bulb factory, the restaurant keeps a rough industrial look with an unobstructed view over the kitchen.
-The outdoor terrace is huge, partly shaded and breezy – a perfect place to eat on a hot summer day.
-However, make sure you have a reservation especially for lunchtime.
+The outdoor terrace is huge, partly shaded, and breezy – a perfect place to eat on a hot summer day.
+However, make sure you have a reservation, especially for lunchtime.

 Hidden in a small courtyard off Vlaska Street, Mali Bar is another of our all-time favorite Zagreb restaurants.
 Fresh and seasonal ingredients, innovative dishes, a great choice of Croatian wine by the glass, affordable prices, and good vibes make Mali Bar one of the locals' favorite restaurants in Zagreb.

 The interior is small and they have a lovely rooftop terrace for dining al fresco.
 From pea soup in spring, fresh salads in summer, great steaks, smoked duck bruschettas, and even simple fish and chips, everything tastes great at Mali Bar.
 The menu changes daily!

 Contacts: Vlaska 63, Zagreb | t: +385 1 5531 014 | Reviews